logangoins/logangoins.github.io/_posts/2024-7-23-ldap-relay.md

 ## Transport

-While these modification NTLM attacks are significantly less likely to be exploited for a number of reasons, if successfully preformed, the results could be devastating.
+While these modification NTLM attacks are significantly less likely to be vulnerable, if successfully performed, the results could be devastating.
 There's a number of transport-based NTLM modification attacks, two of which deal with something called a MIC, or Message Integrity Check.
 It's a field located in a signed NTLM authentication request, preventing tampering through Machine In The Middle (MITM) and relay attacks.

 ### Explanation - Edge Cases Of Significant Impact